 It was a fortunate accident that I studied in Slovenia, then a state of Yugoslavia, in 1988 and 1989.
-There I was introduced to alpinism; climbing technical rock, ice, and mixed routes in the mountains.
-The story is the basis of my book Beyond the Mountain, and so I won’t retell it here.
+There I was introduced to alpinism—climbing technical rock, ice, and mixed routes in the mountains.
+The story is the basis of my book Beyond the Mountain, so I won’t retell it here.
 I continue to enjoy climbing in Slovenia often, particularly in the Julian Alps.

 The Julian Alps are big for small mountains.
-Small because they reach their maximum altitude on the summit of Triglav, an unimpressive 2,863 m / 9,396 feet.
+Small because they reach their maximum altitude on the summit of Triglav, an unimpressive 2,863 meters (9,396 feet).
 Big because the walls start low and there is no easy access.
-Cable cars and lifts are non-existent.
+Cable cars and lifts are nonexistent.
 It’s a long ways to the base of the routes, and from there it is a long ways again to the top.

 Don’t hurry, you don’t have time to waste.

 Fuzzy Awareness feels like having the center of your awareness floating one meter above and behind you.
-You see the hand and foot holds in front of you, but you also see the features out to the side, the dihedral for example.
-And you keep track of where you’re going, where your last protection is, where your next protection will likely be, you’re scanning for fixed gear, and paying attention to the possibility that spindrift may be starting to come down on top of you.
+You see the hand- and footholds in front of you, but you also see the features out to the side—the dihedral, for example.
+And you keep track of where you’re going, where your last protection is, where your next protection will likely be.
+You’re scanning for fixed gear and paying attention to the possibility that spindrift may be starting to come down on top of you.
 These last points are crucial because, remember, the climbing is easy.
-The route-finding, managing poor rock, placing enough gear, not placing too much gear, belaying in the right spot, staying on route, keeping the rope-team in the safest available position relative to objective hazards, these are the skills and practices, that not only help you climb the route, but keep you safe.
+The routefinding, managing poor rock, placing enough gear, not placing too much gear, belaying in the right spots, staying on-route, keeping the rope team in the safest available position relative to objective hazards—these are the skills and practices that not only help you climb the route, but keep you safe.

-Post-Script: One alert Uphill Athlete reader forwarded us this scholarly article on Fuzzy Awareness for those that would like to dig deeper into this subject.
+Postscript: One alert Uphill Athlete reader forwarded us this scholarly article on Fuzzy Awareness for those who would like to dig deeper into this subject.